B.log

 Variational Inference

-At the core of Bayesian Inference lies the well-known Bayes' theorem, relating our prior beliefs $p(z)$ with those obtained after observing some data $x$:
+At the core of Bayesian Inference lies the well-known Bayes' theorem, relating our prior beliefs p(z) with those obtained after observing some data x:

-However, in most practical cases the denominator $p(x)$ requires intractable integration.
+However, in most practical cases the denominator p(x) requires intractable integration.
 Thus the field of Approximate Bayesian Inference seeks to efficiently approximate this posterior.
 For example, MCMC-based methods essentially use sample-based empirical distribution as an approximation.

-In problems of learning latent variable models (for example, VAEs) we seek to do maximum likelihood learning for some hierarchical model $p_\theta(x) = \int p_\theta(x, z) dz$, but computing the integral is intractable and latent variables $z$ are not observed.
+In problems of learning latent variable models (for example, VAEs) we seek to do maximum likelihood learning for some hierarchical model pθ(x)=pθ(x,z)dz, but computing the integral is intractable and latent variables z are not observed.

 Variational Inference is a method that gained a lot of popularity recently, especially due to its scalability.
-It nicely allows for simultaneous inference (finding the posterior approximate) and learning (optimizing parameters of the model) by means of the evidence lower bound (ELBO) on the marginal log-likelihood $\log p_\theta(x)$, obtained by applying importance sampling followed by Jensen's inequality:
+It nicely allows for simultaneous inference (finding the posterior approximate) and learning (optimizing parameters of the model) by means of the evidence lower bound (ELBO) on the marginal log-likelihood logpθ(x), obtained by applying importance sampling followed by Jensen's inequality:

-This lower bound should be maximized w.r.t. both $\phi$ (variational parameters) and $\theta$ (model parameters).
+This lower bound should be maximized w.r.t. both ϕ (variational parameters) and θ (model parameters).
 To better understand the effect of such optimization, it's helpful to consider the gap between the marginal log-likelihood and the bound.
 It's easy to show that this gap is equal to some Kullback-Leibler (KL) divergence:

-Now it's easy to see that maximizing the ELBO w.r.t. $\phi$ tightens the bound and performs approximate inference -- $q(z|x)$ becomes closer to the true posterior $p(z|x)$ as measured by the KL divergence.
-While we hope that maximizig the bound w.r.t. $\theta$ increases marginal log-likelihood $\log p_\theta(x)$, this is obstructed by the KL-divergence.
-In a more realistic setting maximizing the ELBO is equivalent to maximizing the marginal log-likelihood regularized with the $D_{KL}(q_\phi(z|x) \mid\mid p_\theta(z|x))$, except there's no hyperparameter to control the strength of this regularization.
-This regularization prevents the true posterior $p_\theta(z|x)$ from deviating too much from the variational distribution $q(z|x)$, which is not bad, as you'd know that the true posterior has somewhat simple form, but on the other hand it prevents us from learning powerful and expressive models $p_\theta(x) = \int p_\theta(x|z) p_\theta(z) dz$.
-Therefore if we're after expressive models $p_\theta(x)$, we probably should minimize such regularization effect, for example, by means of more expressive variational approximations.
+Now it's easy to see that maximizing the ELBO w.r.t. ϕ tightens the bound and performs approximate inference -- q(z|x) becomes closer to the true posterior p(z|x) as measured by the KL divergence.
+While we hope that maximizig the bound w.r.t. θ increases marginal log-likelihood logpθ(x), this is obstructed by the KL-divergence.
+In a more realistic setting maximizing the ELBO is equivalent to maximizing the marginal log-likelihood regularized with the DKL(qϕ(z|x)∣∣pθ(z|x)), except there's no hyperparameter to control the strength of this regularization.
+This regularization prevents the true posterior pθ(z|x) from deviating too much from the variational distribution q(z|x), which is not bad, as you'd know that the true posterior has somewhat simple form, but on the other hand it prevents us from learning powerful and expressive models pθ(x)=pθ(x|z)pθ(z)dz.
+Therefore if we're after expressive models pθ(x), we probably should minimize such regularization effect, for example, by means of more expressive variational approximations.

 Intuitively, tighter the bound -- lesser the regularizational effect is.
-And it's relatively easy to obtain a tighter bound: $$ \begin{align*} \log p_\theta(x) &= \log \mathbb{E}_{p_\theta(z)} p_\theta(x|z) = \log \mathbb{E}_{q_\phi(z_{1:K}|x)} \frac{1}{K} \sum_{k=1}^K \frac{p_\theta(x, z_k)}{q_\phi(z_k|x)} \\ &\ge \mathbb{E}_{q_\phi(z_{1:K}|x)} \log\left( \frac{1}{K} \sum_{k=1}^K \frac{p_\theta(x, z_k)}{q_\phi(z_k|x)} \right) =: \mathcal{L}_K \ge \mathcal{L} \end{align*} $$ That is, by simply taking several samples to estimate the marginal likelihood $p_\theta(x)$ under the logarithm, we made the bound tighter.
+And it's relatively easy to obtain a tighter bound: logpθ(x)=logEpθ(z)pθ(x|z)=logEqϕ(z1:K|x)1Kk=1Kpθ(x,zk)qϕ(zk|x)Eqϕ(z1:K|x)log(1Kk=1Kpθ(x,zk)qϕ(zk|x))=:LKL That is, by simply taking several samples to estimate the marginal likelihood pθ(x) under the logarithm, we made the bound tighter.
 Such bounds usually are called IWAE bounds (for Importance Weighted Autoencoders paper they were first introduced in), but we'll be calling these bounds Multisample Variational Lower Bounds.
-Such bounds were shown to correspond to using more expressive proposal distributions and are very powerful, but require multiple evaluations of the decoder $p_\theta(x|z)$, which might be very expensive for complex models, for example, when applying VAEs to dialogue modelling.
+Such bounds were shown to correspond to using more expressive proposal distributions and are very powerful, but require multiple evaluations of the decoder pθ(x|z), which might be very expensive for complex models, for example, when applying VAEs to dialogue modelling.

-An alternative direction is to use more expressive family of variational distributions $q_\phi(z|x)$.
+An alternative direction is to use more expressive family of variational distributions qϕ(z|x).
 Moreover, with the explosion of Deep Learning we actually know one family of models that have empirically demonstrated terrific approximation capabilities -- Neural Networks.
-We therefore will consider so called Neural Samplers as generators of approximate posterior $q(z|x)$ samples.
-A Neural Sampler is simply a neural network that is trained to take some simple (say, Gaussian) random variable $\psi \sim q(\psi|x)$ and transform it into $z$ that has the properties we seek.
+We therefore will consider so called Neural Samplers as generators of approximate posterior q(z|x) samples.
+A Neural Sampler is simply a neural network that is trained to take some simple (say, Gaussian) random variable ψq(ψ|x) and transform it into z that has the properties we seek.
 Canonical examples are GANs and VAEs and we'll get back to them later in the discussion.

 And using neural nets is not a new idea.
-There's been a lot of research along this direction, which we might roughly classify into 3 directions based on how they deal with the intractable $\log q_\phi(z|x)$ term:
+There's been a lot of research along this direction, which we might roughly classify into 3 directions based on how they deal with the intractable logqϕ(z|x) term:

 I'll briefly cover the first two and then discuss the last one, which is of central relevance to this post.